orcasound/orca-dclde/README.md

 # orca-dclde
-Open data related to the endangered Southern Resident Killer Whales (SRKW) to support a Detection, Classification, Localization, and Density Estimation (DCLDE) workshop
+Open data related to the endangered Southern Resident Killer Whales (SRKW) to support a Detection, Classification, Localization, and Density Estimation (DCLDE) workshop.

 Join our [Discussions](https://github.com/orcasound/orca-dclde/discussions) and check out our [Wiki](https://github.com/orcasound/orca-dclde/wiki)!
 As of summer 2023, the Wiki covers:

 - Competition Evaluation
 - Data Sharing Agreement
 - To Do
-- Training Data!
+- Training Data

 # Initial challenge ideas (archived open data opportunities)